digitallysavvy/group-video-chat/Guide.md

 ```

-The next button in the `local-media-controls` is the `screenShareBtn`, which calls `handleScreenShare` to either start or stop the screenshare.
-The Agora makes screen sharing fairly simple, create a `screenTrack` using `AgoraRTC.createScreenVideoTrack()` and then publish it into the channel like the camera audio/video streams.
+The next button in the `local-media-controls` is the `screenShareBtn`, which calls `handleScreenShare` to either start or stop the screen-share.
+Agora makes screen sharing fairly simple, create a `screenTrack` using `AgoraRTC.createScreenVideoTrack()` and then publish it into the channel like the camera audio/video streams.
 In browsers that support Audio Sharing (usually as part of sharing a specific tab), the Agora SDK will return both the audio and video tracks.
 If there's only a video track, the Agora SDK will return only the video.

-When we publish a screen-share, we need to unpublish the camera stream.
-The Agora SDK only supports 1 video stream per client.
+When we publish a screen-share, we need to unpublish the camera stream, since the Agora SDK only supports 1 video stream per client.
 There's a way to have both video and screen published using two Agora clients but that's beyond the scope of this guide.
-In this guide we'll unpublish the local video from the camera and publish the screen-share track(s) in it's place.
-When we unpublish the local video track, we'll mute the video localy and disable the button to let the user know that their video is muted.
-We'll also show the screenshare in the full-screen div, to let the user know their screen is being shared.
+In this guide, we'll unpublish the local video from the camera and publish the screen-share track(s) in its place.
+When we unpublish the local video track, we'll mute the video locally and disable the button to let the user know that their video is muted.
+We'll also show the screen-share in the full-screen div, to let the user know their screen is being shared.

 When the screen-share stops, we'll unpublish and close out the screen-share audio/video track(s), then unmute and republish the local camera tracks.
 Since the screen-share was displayed in the full-screen div, we'll also want to play a remote user in the full-screen div.